The Significance and Allure of the Coffee House in History.

 The Location of Coffee Houses

-Coffee houses can be found worldwide, especially in urban and suburban areas.
-They’re often located in city centers, shopping districts, neighborhoods, and near universities.
+Coffee houses are widespread, often in urban centers, shopping districts, neighborhoods, and near universities.

 Coffee Houses: More Than Just a Drink